Comprehensive Stroke and Vascular Care in McHenry County

 - Sudden numbness or weakness in the arm or leg

-- Sudden trouble with vision, coordination, or dizziness
+- Sudden trouble with vision or coordination

 - Sudden severe headache or confusion

 The Centegra Wellness on the Move mobile health unit offers a comprehensive vascular screening package to check your risk for stroke and heart disease.
-To learn more, visit the Prevention page or call 877-CENTEGRA (236-8347) for screening dates, locations, and times.
+To learn more, visit the Prevention page or call 877-CENTEGRA (236-8347) for screening dates, locations and times.